ramonn76/HardCloud/about.md

 permalink: /about/
 ---

-AClang is a research project conducted at the University of Campinas ([IC-UNICAMP](http://ic.unicamp.br/)) in Brazil.
+HardCloud is a research project conducted at the University of Campinas ([IC-UNICAMP](http://ic.unicamp.br/)) in Brazil.
 It is based on the open-source LLVM/Clang compiler framework and implements the OpenMP 4.0 Accelerator Programming Model.
-ACLang automatically converts OpenMP annotated program regions into OpenCL/SPIR kernels, while providing a set of polyhedral based optimizations like tiling and vectorization.
-OpenCL kernels resulting from ACLang can be executed on any OpenCL/SPIR compatible acceleration device, not only GPUs, but also FPGA accelerators like those found in the Intel HARP architecture.
+Harp2 is a subproject of [AClang](https://omp2ocl.github.io/aclang/), it is novel and simple mechanism to offload computation to the FPGAs available in the Intel HARP2 platform, by extending OpenMP directives in such a way that the FPGA becomes just another OpenMP acceleration device that can be used directly from any user program.

 ### Contact us